-The Doctorate of Advanced study is an individually tailored, research-based postgraduate degree.
+Our Doctorate degree is an individually tailored, research-based postgraduate program.
 This is a unique award that someone can pursue in any discipline.
 It usually involves considerable research effort, either through a thesis or supervised research projects and a thesis.
-It is considered equivalent to the standard Doctorate degree, based on the UK Regulated Qualifications Framework (RQF) as well as the European Qualifications Framework (EQF) – Level 8.
+It is equivalent to Level 8 based on the UK Regulated Qualifications Framework (RQF) as well as the European Qualifications Framework (EQF).

 The research program should be specific and have depth and focus.
 Often, this is achieved through double supervision between schools / institutions.
 To complete the thesis goals, students identify and work closely with at least one faculty member, to design and implement a research project related to their academic discipline and write a thesis related to that research.
 They then defend their thesis during a faculty examination committee meeting that include visiting external examiners from other institutions.

-Usual registration period for the new route to the Advanced Study Doctorate degree, is 24-36 months of full time study, depending on the previous credentials of the applicant.
+Usual registration period for the new route to our Advanced Doctorate degree, is 24-36 months of full time study, depending on the previous credentials of the applicant.

 Tuition fees: 16.750 euros per semester (special conditions apply depending on the needs of resources of each separate candidate).